FDio/csit/resources/job_specs/report_coverage/2n-spr/memif-00.md

 4c AND 64b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 1c AND 1518b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 2c AND 1518b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
+4c AND 1518b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 1c AND 9000b AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 1c AND imix AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr
 2c AND imix AND ndrpdr AND e810cq AND drv_avf AND eth-l2xcbase-eth-2memif-1dcr